sdelorme/sdelorme.github.io/content/events/mothers-day.md

 layout: 'events/single'
 ---

-Join us in celebrating all the wonderful mothers in our lives!
-This Mother's Day, we're hosting a special event filled with love, appreciation, and joy.
+Join us in celebrating all the amazing women in our lives this Mother's Day!
+I'd hand the hosting duties over to Quinn, but he's currently deep in his career as a full-time Transformer, so I'm taking the reins.
+We hope to see everyone there!
+Let Seth know if you plan on coming by -- and reach out with any questions.

 ### Event Details

-- **Date**: Sunday, May 12th, 2024
+- 📆 **Date**: Sunday, May 11th
-- **Time**: 11:00 AM - 2:00 PM
+- 🕰️ **Time**: 4:00PM
-- **Location**: {{< event-address >}}
+- 📍 **Location**: Seth & Calyn's --> {{< event-address >}}
+- **Seth's Number**: 802-989-6323

 ### About the Event

-We have planned a delightful celebration that includes:

-- Brunch buffet with fresh, seasonal dishes
-- Live music performance
-- Flower arranging workshop
-- Professional family photo opportunities
-- Special gift for all mothers

-Make this Mother's Day unforgettable by joining us for this heartwarming celebration.
+We're going with a **Mamas de Mayo** theme here.
+The dude's are hosting this one, so ladies sit back and relax.
+Seth and Tommy D will be setting up the main course:

+- Shrimp, Steak, and Chicken Taco bar (plenty of veggies for the meatless folk)
+- Queso Dip
+- A big ol' bottle of tequila.
+- Some corny dad jokes

+  {{< highlight >}}The rest of you good looking gentlemen, consult with the ladies and bring something delicious to go with the tacos.{{< /highlight >}}

+Cheers!